ANALYSIS-New EU rules regulating U.S. tech giants likely to set global standard

 "DMA is here to stay and will be quickly mirrored in a number of countries.
 The flexibility that big tech had will be constrained, as the regulatory 'straitjacket' will get tighter globally," said Ioannis Kokkoris, competition law professor at Queen Mary University in London.

-Vestager's switch to legislation came amid frustration over slow-moving antitrust investigations that deliver remedies criticised by rivals as inadequate, with Google often cited as an example despite being hit with more than 8 billion euros ($8.8 billion) in fines.
+Vestager's switch to legislation came amid frustration over slow-moving antitrust investigations that deliver remedies criticised by rivals as inadequate.
+Google has often been cited as an example, with critics saying it has yet to show a significant change of approach despite being fined more than 8 billion euros ($8.8 billion) after a decade-long investigation.

-The new rules may even spur tech giants to rethink their strategy on long-term goals and swap their business models for others.
+The new rules include hefty fines between 10% to 20% of a company's annual global turnover, which could push tech giants to rethink their strategy on long-term goals and swap their business models for others.

 "If it succeeds, the DMA will put pressure on monopoly rents of gatekeepers in tipped markets, thereby encouraging them to move towards more long term innovation targets," said Nicolas Petit, professor of competition law at the European University Institute in Florence.